Andrija Živković: PAOK

+PAOK footballers, on the wings of Andrija Živković, outclassed Hajduk Split with 3–0 in the Hell of Toumba Stadium and passed to the qualifying Play-off round of the 2023–24 UEFA Europa Conference League.
+On 20 August 2023 Andrija Živković confirmed that he is in "life form", PAOK defeated Asteras Tripolis 3–0 in the first round of the Greek championship, as he scored two goals tonight.
+On 15 May 2024, in a 4–1 victory over Panathinaikos, Živković once again proved that he is a key player when it matters most, stepping on the field in the 66th minute as a substitute for Taison, scoring two goals and assisting one.
+On 19 May 2024 PAOK achieved a great success by winning the title of Greek champion in the last round of the 2023–24 Super League Greece, defeating arch-rival Aris with a score of 2–1. Živković had a notable role in this victory, providing an assist for PAOK's leading goal.

 International career

 Živković was a key member of the Serbia national under-17 team in two UEFA European Under-17 Championship qualification cycles, but failed to help them reach the final tournament on both occasions.
 He subsequently received his first call-up for the senior national team by manager Siniša Mihajlović, following his performances at club level.
 On 11 October 2013, Živković became the youngest player ever to debut for Serbia, aged 17, after coming on as a substitute for Zoran Tošić in a 2–0 home friendly win over Japan.

 Subsequently, Živković took part at the 2014 UEFA European Under-19 Championship.
 He appeared in the opening two games of the tournament, before leaving the team upon his club's decision.
 Serbia were eventually eliminated by Portugal after a penalty shoot-out in the semi-final of the competition.

 Likewise, Živković was selected to represent his country at the 2015 FIFA U-20 World Cup.
 He played in all of his team's seven games, as they won the gold medal.
 Furthermore, Živković managed to score on two occasions, including a direct free kick against Mexico, eventually being voted as the tournament's best goal.